dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/README.md

 This project leverages Google Cloud's built-in security features:
 - Service accounts with appropriate IAM permissions
-- Secrets are managed through environment variables
+- Secrets are managed through GCP Secret Manager
 - No credentials are hardcoded in the source code

 ## Challenges and Solutions